On Your Next Trip to Europe Why Not Make It a Trip into the Past?

 What Does a Real Medieval Castle Look Like?

-Many people get a picture of grey stone walls, round rook towers, a draw-bridge and moat in their mind’s eye.
+Wartburg Castle from the west side Many people get a picture of grey stone walls, round rook towers, a draw-bridge and moat in their mind’s eye.
 Closer to the truth is that most medieval castles are a hodge-podge of different architectural styles and periods, accumulated from each generation adding their own designs onto the castle.
-Real medieval castles are often a recording of time and technology, revealing the changes and advances in the military castle strategy, which evolved from primitive round towers with simple walls into complex keeps with several lines of defense.
+Real medieval castles are often a recording of time and technology, revealing the...

 Sunday, April 7, 2013